 Just 4 (5) of many more other sites which Charles has been either an owner of or associated with.
 Complaints from those other programs included common things you see with ponzi schemes such as lack of payouts happening to members, changes in TOS, raising of threshold payouts, and even charging for support (?!).

-Main reason #2 why I am not for this program:
+Main reason #2 why I was not for this program (when it was out):

 I’ve been trying to find a way to give the business model Traffic Monsoon works under legitimacy but I just can’t do it.
 I never like calling anything a scam, but the more I think about how this business can work, the more I believe it really can be a ponzi scheme.